Desperate Housewife

 • InterestingMusicScience & Technology

 Shoppers spend 10% more when music is playing in the store.
-However, researchers note that this effect only kicks in from Monday to Thursday.
-Many readers might recall instances when…
+But that effect appears only Monday through Thursday.
+Many readers might recall instances when they headed to the supermarket…

 • Interesting